bextdev797/Migrator/README.md

 Step 4.
 Open your favorite ide for RUSH

-## Tutorial (how to migrate extension code to Niotron IDE, App Inventor Sources & Extension Templates)
+## Tutorial (how to migrate extension code from RUSH to Niotron IDE, App Inventor Sources & Extension Templates)

 Step 1.
 If you already migrated it with RUSH and want to put back to Niotron IDE, App Inventor Sources & Extension Templates (JUST SIMPLY COPY IT!)